aryanvar/Cricketers-Info/README.md

 Hardik was a leg spinner until the age of 18 and turned to fast bowling at the insistence of the Baroda coach Sanath Kumar.

+## SHREYAS IYER
+Shreyas Iyer is an attacking top-order batsman capable of marrying classical shots with brute force.
+Iyer made headlines when Delhi Daredevils bought him at the 2015 IPL auction for a whopping INR 2.6 crore, and he repaid the faith with interest.
+Opening the batting, he aggregated 439 runs from 14 matches and went to win the IPL emerging player of the year award.
+By the end of the 2015-16 season, the hushed whispers calling for him to be fast-tracked to the national side had become a loud chorus as Iyer's career graph took another quantum leap in the Ranji Trophy.
+He amassed 1321 runs at an average of 73.38, including a century in the final, to help Mumbai storm to their 41st title.

+Iyer had come through the Under-19 ranks, hitting back-to-back half-centuries in the playoffs to help India Under-19s finish fifth in the 2014 World Cup in the UAE.
+Iyer made his first-class debut for Mumbai in 2014-15, and after a lukewarm stint in the middle-order, Iyer was eventually promoted.
+He finished as the team's leading run-getter with 809 runs at an average of 50.56.